Here at HexArmor, we love science – especially when we can use science to help keep people safe.

 Coatings that last a lifetime help keep your glasses working effectively so you don’t have to take them off.
 Wearability = compliance.

-Make sure when choosing your safety glasses, you ask what kind of anti-fog coating will be on your lenses.
+Make sure before purchasing safety eyewear, you ask what kind of anti-fog coating will be on your lenses.
 While both hydrophilic and hydrophobic coatings can be effective, one coating remains permanently, while the other washes off over time.